 1. Differentiate Yourself

-Why should someone give to your organization instead of some other?
+Why should someone give to your organization instead of another?

 That’s the question that drives differentiation.
 It’s great that there are so many nonprofits tackling social problems, but this also means donors and foundations have a ton of choices in who they support.
 This is why it’s so important to show how your organization is different.